Generations of Exceptional History

 The house was the centre of Adelaide society for thirty years.
 Henry famously gave twice yearly parties in September and October with dancing in his Ballroom, coloured lighting festooning the trees and wines carefully selected from his cellar.

-After Sir Henry’s passing in 1897 the house stood vacant for some years, it was then bought by Austral Gardens Ltd in 1914 turning the grounds into an open-air theatre and for some time was occupied by the Returned Soldiers League.
-Then from 1929 it was a nurse’s home and training centre for the Royal Adelaide Hospital until 1969.
+After Sir Henry’s passing in 1897 the house stood vacant for some years, it was then bought by Austral Gardens Ltd in 1914, where it became with an open-air theatre and the roaring dance hall - Palais de Danse on the expansive grounds.

-South Australian Premier and trend setter Don Dunstan had a bee in his bonnet to get the old house back into the centre of Adelaide’s popular society.
+South Australian Premier and trend setter, Don Dunstan, had a bee in his bonnet to get the old house back into the center of Adelaide’s popular society.
 On 30th June 1973 Ayers House opened to acclaim with a fine dining restaurant and bistro.
 Visited by British Royalty, Princess Anne and serving Queen Elizabeth II it quickly became the place to be seen in Adelaide.
 A full silver service restaurant became a regular haunt for high society until the mid 90’s.

 The magnificent Victorian styled glass conservatory extension, added in the mid-80’s, extended the bistro from the Coach House and stables into the gardens – still many Adelaidian’s claim “Paxton’s” as their favourite restaurant.
 A favourite for business (long) lunches, birthdays, anniversaries and, of course, weddings.